xLightsSequencer/xLights/README.txt

 					  bottom left, upper left, upper right, bottom right
 					- Enhancement: (sean) Meteor Effect class has 3 new effects
 					  1) Swirl1.
 As meteors fall they are moved in a sine wave
 					  2) Swirl2.
-Same as Swirl 1 excep odd strands move one way, even strands move the other
+Same as Swirl 1 except odd strands move one way, even strands move the other
 					  3) Strarfield.
 Meteor effect starts in center of your display and moves outwards 3.0.20: Jul 19,2013 - Enhancement: (frankr) Highlight cell you are editing in so you know where "update" will apply
                     - Bug Fix: (frankr) Opening a music file twice, the second time will not prompt for a new file name.
 Instead, it overwrites the first file.
 Fixed